wp-plugins/ad-injection/readme.txt

 If there are any panels on the admin screen that you don't need, you can click on the show/hide button to hide them until you need them.

 For more information visit [reviewmylife](http://www.reviewmylife.co.uk/blog/2010/12/06/ad-injection-plugin-wordpress/ "reviewmylife blog").

+= Actively being developed =

+As of January 2011 this plugin is being actively developed and maintained.
+Some major new features are planned for January / February 2011.
+I'm very open to implementing your feature requests.

 == Installation ==